AnyaRamaswamy/AnyaRamaswamy.github.io/README.md

 Music is a **HUGE** part of my life.
 I sing competitively and for leisure, and am delighted to get to share my progress in both of those avenues with you all!

-> Before the day I met you, life was so unkind.
+> "Before the day I met you, life was so unkind.
+But you're the key to my peace of mind."
->
-> But you're the key to my peace of mind.
 >
 >  - Arethra Franklin

 ### Competitions